-Timing gear wear, when correct lubrication is maintained. should be negligible.
+Timing gear wear, when correct lubrication is maintained, should be negligible over a period of years.
 Gear teeth are cut to provide the correct amount of backlash, and gears correctly mounted on the shafts will accommodate a normal amount of tooth wear without permitting contact between lobes of the two impellers.
 However, too high an oil level will cause churning and excessive heating.
 This is indicated by unusually high temperature at the bottom of the gear housing.
-Consequent heating of the gears will result in loss of tooth-clearance. backlash and rapid wear of the gear teeth usually will develop.
-Continuation of this tooth wear will eventually produce impeller contacts (knocking), and from this point serious damage will be unavoidable if blower operation is continued.
+Consequent heating of the gears will result in loss pooth-clearance, backlash and apid wear of the gear confusually to the continuation of visit of the gear confusually to the confusion of the gear confusion.

+will eventually produce impeller contacts (knocking), and

+from this point serious damage will be unavoidable if blower operation is continued.
 A similar situation can be produced suddenly by gear tooth fracture, which is usually brought on by sustained overloading or momentary shock loads.

 Problems may also develop from causes other than internal parts failure.
 Operating clearances within a blower are only a few thousandths of an inch.
 This makes it possible for impeller interferences or casing rubs to result from shifts in the blower mounting, or from changes in piping support.
 If this type of trouble is experienced, and the blower is found to be clean, try removing mounting strains.
 Loosen blower mounting bolts and reset the leveling and drive alignment.
-Then tighten mounting again, and make sure that all piping meets blower connections accurately and squarely.
-Foreign materials sucked into the blower will also cause trouble, which can only be cured by disconnecting the piping and thoroughly cleaning the blower interior.
+Then tighten mounting again, and make sure that all piping meets blower connections accurately and squarely Foreign mate Associated to the connections accurately and squarely Foreign mate Associated to the connections accurately and squarely Foreign materials and squarely for Foreign materials and squarely Foreign materials and squarely thoroughly cleaning the blower interior.

 A wide range of causes & solutions for operating troubles are covered in the TROUBLESHOOTING CHECKLIST.
-(See specific sections for each series of blowers).
+See the VJ Section for more specific information.
 The remedies suggested should be performed by qualified mechanics with a good background.
-Major repairs generally are to be considered beyond the scope of maintenance, and should be referred to an authorized Roots distributor.
+Major repairs generally are to be considered beyond the scope of maintenance, and should be referred to your local Roots distributor.